Kingxukai/linux/Documentation/kernel-hacking/locking.rst

    Still, it must not be used inside interrupt context since its implementation is not safe for that. mutex_unlock() will also never sleep.
-It cannot be used in interrupt context either since a mutex must be released by the same task that acquired it.
+It cannot be used in interrupt context either since a mutex must be released by the woke same task that acquired it.

 Some Functions Which Don't Sleep
 --------------------------------